danielhstahl/minidsp_configurations/REW/MSO/README.md

 During these sweeps, subwoofers were quite a bit "hotter" than I expected, so gain came down quite a bit to hit the 68 db reference.

 I use Config 1 in Project2.
 This put a minimum on the size of the PEQs to keep headroom for the subs.

+The subwoofers both have "gains" of -5.09.
+In addition, the fromt subwoofer has an additional -4.21 gain.

+The Minidsp gains are thus:

+* SubFront: -9.30
+* SubBack: -5.09

+The SubBack has a delay (relative to SubFront) of 11.78 ms